-The Lynnfield Center Water District (LCWD) obtains its drinking water from four groundwater wellfields, as shown on the map below.
+LCWD obtains its drinking water from four groundwater wellfields.
 The Glen Drive wellfield contains four bedrock wells.
 The Main Street wellfield contains a single gravel packed well.
-There are two wellfields in the Phillips Road area: a tubular wellfield with 60 wells and a wellfield with five wells, four of which are bedrock wells and one gravel packed well; all of which are treated at the Phillips Road greensand facility.
+There are two wellfields in the Phillips Road area: a tubular wellfield with 60 wells and a wellfield with five wells, four of which are bedrock wells and one gravel packed well, all of which are treated at the Phillips Road greensand facility.

-In addition to the wellfields, the LCWD

-operates two storage tanks, one at Knoll Road and one at Wing Road.
+In addition to the wellfields, LCWD operates two storage tanks, one at Knoll Road and one at Wing Road.
 The distribution system consists of approximately 48 miles of water mains ranging in size from 2 to 16 inches in diameter.